Meatspace Chat: Overview

+Technology

 Meatspace uses HTML5 technologies such as WebRTC for its capture of user videos and an animated GIF library by Sole Penadés for its client, and Node.js for its server.

 Meatspace is open-source, available in a number of versions that use different database backends.
-There are also a number of third-party interfaces to Meatspace for providing mobile versions for Android and iOS, as well as bot that responds to commands.
+There are also a number of third-party interfaces to Meatspace for providing mobile versions for Android and iOS; there is also a bot that responds to commands.

 People can host their own meatspace chat server, or use one of a number of public servers.
 There is a public server at chat.meatspac.es, which is used by Web Developers such as Paul Irish and Tom Dale.
 Writer and Internet technology professor Clay Shirky has stated that Meatspace Chat "feels like Old Internet, Weird in a good way, good in a weird way".